 Performance analysis according to the number of coexisting UWB BANs

 Coexistence of multiple 802.15.6 UWB BANs and other UWB systems such as IEEE 802.15.4a, 4z, 4ab is a key issue in providing enhanced dependability.
-The proposed draft 15,6ma is revised from legacy BAN 15.6-2012 to manage to synchronize coexisting BANs and other UWB systems by new coexistence mechanism in PHY and MAC such as CDC, C2C and MAC function [14].
+The proposed draft 15.6ma is revised from legacy BAN 15.6-2012 to manage to synchronize coexisting BANs and other UWB systems by new coexistence mechanism in PHY and MAC such as CDC, C2C and MAC function [14].
 However, the management of coexistence may not always successful.

 In multiple 15.6 UWB BANs and 15.4 UWB systems coexistence, fundamental performance analysis is described in cases that the management of coexistence is successful to synchronize most of UWB BANs but a few of others UWB systems is not synchronized.
 In the analysis coordinators or hubs of UWB BANs and others control synchronization to avoid packet collision and contention but some of coexisting UWB systems are not under control.